Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Introduction

-Due to its wide applications in various settings (such as fluid dynamics and engineering), the evolution of a scalar field (e.g. the temperature or the distribution density of some solute) in a fluid with small molecular diffusion, usually modelled by advection-diffusion equations, has attracted lots of attention; in the absence of diffusion, one is often interested in the mixing efficiency of the fluid; see e.g. \cite{Constantin, Zlatos10, LTD11, Seis13, YaoZlatos, ACM19, FengIyer, CZDE, WZZ20, Wei21} and the references therein.
-Incompressible flows with dissipation-enhancing property can be used to stabilize systems and suppress possible blow-up of certain quantities \cite{FFIT, Iyer, CZDFM}.
-There are also studies on the stabilizing effects of the Couette flow for various nonlinear equations, such as the 2D Euler equations \cite{IJ20} and the 2D Boussinesq system \cite{DWZ21}, see \cite{BGM19} for a survey.
-In the stochastic setting, L. Arnold et al. \cite{ArnoldCW} proved in the 1980s that suitable noises stabilize some finite dimensional linear ODE with a coefficient matrix of negative trace, see also \cite{Arnold}.
-In a series of recent papers \cite{BBPS21, BedroBlum21, BBPS18}, Bedrossian et al. have shown the properties of exponential mixing and dissipation enhancement by flows which are solutions to stochastic Navier-Stokes equations, leading to a proof of Batchelor's conjecture on the spectrum of passive scalar turbulence \cite{BBPS19}.
-We also mention \cite{GessYar} for results on stabilization and enhanced dissipation by transport noise, partly motivated by some ideas in \cite{DKK04, BedroBlum21}.
+is widely used to model the time evolution of passive scalar $\phi$ (e.g. the temperature or the distribution density of some solute) in a fluid flow $u$ with small molecular diffusion $\nu>0$; see e.g. \cite{Constantin, Zlatos10, LTD11, Seis13, YaoZlatos, ACM19, FengIyer, CZDE, WZZ20, Wei21, GalGub} and the references therein.
+The presence of a suitable flow $u$ sometimes greatly speeds up the convergence to equilibrium, similar to the behavior under a much stronger diffusion operator; in the case $\nu=0$, one is often interested in the mixing efficiency of the fluid flow.
+Incompressible flows with dissipation-enhancing property can be used to stabilize various systems and suppress possible blow-up of certain quantities \cite{BedHe, FFIT, Iyer, CZDFM}.
+There are also studies on the stabilizing effects of the Couette flow (or more general shear flows) for some fluid equations, such as the 2D Euler equation \cite{IJ20} and the 2D Boussinesq system \cite{DWZ21}, see \cite{BGM19} for a survey.
+In the stochastic setting, L. Arnold et al. \cite{ArnoldCW, Arnold} proved in the 1980s that suitable noises stabilize some finite dimensional linear ODE with a coefficient matrix of negative trace.
+In a series of recent papers \cite{BBPS21, BedroBlum21, BBPS18}, Bedrossian et al. have shown the almost sure exponential mixing and dissipation enhancement by random flows which are solutions to stochastic Navier-Stokes equations, leading to a proof of Batchelor's conjecture on the spectrum of passive scalar turbulence \cite{BBPS19}.
+Partly motivated by some ideas in \cite{DKK04, BedroBlum21}, stabilization and enhanced dissipation by Kraichnan noise were proved in \cite{GessYar}.